neelsmith/latin102/docs/assignments/translation1/index.md

 ## A. Grammatical analysis

-Place each clause on a separate line; indent to show its level of subordination; circle the verb of each clause by surrounding it with asterisks.
+Place each clause on a separate line; indent to show its level of subordination; circle the verb of each clause.

 ## B. Grammatical questions